-Our vision is 'Opening doors to safe, secure, and affordable homes,' and GCHA's culture represents core values that represent Adaptability; Responsive; Inclusive; Trustworthy and Accountability.
+Our vision is "Opening doors to safe, secure, and affordable homes," and GCHA's culture represents core values: Adaptable, Responsive, Inclusive, Trustworthy, and Accountable.
 These values apply across our organisation and act as our guiding principles in everything we do, especially when investigating and responding to complaints.